 Course of Study - Course of study

-Apply to Everett MSW
+Apply to Everett Part-Time MSW Program

 What will I study?

-The EWU MSW program prepares graduates for professional practice in rural and urban settings and across arenas of practice including child welfare, mental health, addictions, disabilities, housing, poverty, domestic and societal violence, criminal justice, veterans and military families, education, healthcare, palliative care and aging.
+The EWU MSW program prepares graduates for professional practice in rural and urban settings and across areas of practice including child welfare, mental health, addictions, disabilities, housing, poverty, domestic and societal violence, criminal justice, veterans and military families, education, healthcare, palliative care and aging.
 Through a combination of core courses and specialized electives each graduate builds a course of study to fit each career path.